astec-stfc/simba/docs/source/SimCodes.rst

 Creating a SimCodes Directory
 -----------------------------

-One can create a top-level directory containing sub-folders for each tracking code, and instantiate :mod:`SimFrame` with a ``simcodes_location`` argument:
+One can create a top-level directory containing sub-folders for each tracking code, and instantiate :mod:`SIMBA` with a ``simcodes_location`` argument:

 .. code-block:: python